astonish2c/astonish2c/README.md

-# Hey there :wave:, I am Asghar Ali Hazara
+# Hi there! :wave:
 **`Full Stack Developer`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I'm a full-stack developer from Quetta,Pakistan and building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+I do freelancing on different platforms and also love building unique softwares that help people with their work.

    <p align="left">
       <a href="https://github.com/astonish2c?tab=followers">